canturan10/satellighte/deployment/README.md

 Neural Magic's [DeepSparse](https://docs.neuralmagic.com/deepsparse/) Engine is able to integrate into popular deep learning libraries allowing you to leverage DeepSparse for loading and deploying sparse models with ONNX.

 From root directory of the repository run followings.
-We need the `ONNX` file to use it.
-[Create your onnx file from the above steps](#onnx).
+We need the `ONNX` model to use it.
+[Create your onnx model from the above steps](#onnx).
 Next,

 ### Install Dependency For DeepSparse